ckeditor/ckeditor4-docs/docs/guide/dev/howtos/interface/README.md

 If you want to get rid of it, it is most recommended that you remove the [Elements Path](https://ckeditor.com/cke4/addon/elementspath) plugin in [CKBuilder](https://ckeditor.com/cke4/builder) when creating your custom build.

-Alternatively, you can use the CKEDITOR.config.removePlugins setting to remove the plugin:
+Alternatively, you can use the {@linkapi CKEDITOR.config.removePlugins CKEDITOR.config.removePlugins} setting to remove the plugin:

 	config.removePlugins = 'elementspath';